 Why?
 Well, it all comes down to, "Do I want to be healthy or not?"
 And, yes, I want to be healthy!
 I want to look good and feel good.
-I want to hike in the High Sierras of Yosemite next year for my 65th birthday and beyond.
 And I want to continue to be an example of living happy, healthy, and free from dis-ease for a long, long time!

 There are plenty of good things I CAN eat such as REAL, nutritious, whole foods like fruits, vegetables, protein, legumes, whole grains, nuts and seeds .
-Fortunately, I have a LOT of experience eating this way from doing the Nutritional E-Cleanse Program seasonally for the past 5 1/2 years.
-And since I have just completed the most recent program, I'm already there - I just have to refrain from taking that first bite!!!
+Fortunately, I have a LOT of experience eating this way from doing the Nutritional E-Cleanse Program seasonally for the past 6 1/2 years.
+And since I'm currently abstaining on the most recent program, I'm already there - I just have to refrain from taking that first bite!!!

 Happy, Healthy Living!